Polyendocrine metabolic ovarian syndrome: Assessment and testing

 In adults, an ultrasound can be used to look for small ovarian follicles.
-In adolescents, this is not assessed, because larger numbers of follicles are normal at that age.
-In PCOS, these follicles are often on the periphery of the ovary, forming a "string of pearls".
-To count as polycystic ovaries, at least 20 follicles need to be present, smaller than 9 mm.
-This used to be 12 in older diagnostic criteria.
-A less clear marker of PCOS is enlarged ovaries.
-Ovaries need to be at least 10 cm^{3} to count as enlarged.
-For sexually active individuals and those who consent, a transvaginal ultrasound approach is preferred.
+In adolescents, this is not assessed because larger numbers of follicles are normal at that age.
+In PMOS, these follicles are often on the ovary's periphery, forming a "string of pearls".
+To count as polycystic ovaries, at least 20 follicles must be present, smaller than 9 mm.
+(Older diagnostic criteria required only 12.)
+A less clear marker of PMOS is enlarged ovaries.
+Ovaries must be at least 10 cm^{3} to count as enlarged.
+For sexually active people and those who consent, a transvaginal ultrasound approach is preferred.
 If transvaginal ultrasound is unacceptable (for personal or cultural reasons), a transabdominal ultrasound can be performed.
 Alternatively, AMH levels can be tested in the blood.

 Differential diagnosis

-To diagnose PCOS, other conditions must first be ruled out.
+To diagnose PMOS, other conditions must first be ruled out.
 These include thyroid disease (assessed via thyroid stimulating hormone), hyperprolactinemia (assessed via prolactin), and non-classic congenital adrenal hyperplasia (tested via 17-hydroxy progesterone).
 For those without any periods whatsoever or more severe signs or symptoms, further tests are recommended to exclude hypogonadotropic hypogonadism, any androgen-producing tumors or Cushing's disease.
-Overt virilisation (development of male sex characteristics) is not characteristic of PCOS and indicates that another underlying condition may be responsible.
+Overt virilisation (development of male sex characteristics) is not characteristic of PMOS and indicates that another underlying condition may be responsible.

 Management

-PCOS has no cure, and management is focused on the relief of symptoms.
+PMOS has no cure, and management focuses on relief of symptoms.
 Treatment usually involves lifestyle changes such as diet and exercise of moderate intensity.
 Metabolic issues can further be treated with metformin or GLP-1 receptor agonists.
-For women with a BMI over 35, bariatric surgery may be a further option.
+For women with a BMI over 35, bariatric surgery may be an option.
 Combined oral contraceptives are especially effective and used as the first line of treatment to reduce acne and hirsutism and regulate the menstrual cycle.
 Other typical acne treatments and hair removal techniques may be used.
 First-line treatment for fertility issues uses ovulation induction with clomiphene or letrozole.
-As PCOS is associated with psychological disorders and cardiovascular risk, screening for both is recommended.
+As PMOS is associated with psychological disorders and cardiovascular risk, screening for both is recommended.